 "Hope Air directly helps people.
 You feel like you are donating to a corporation when you donate to other charities.
-At Hope Air, you have a small team of staff and 150 volunteers – you’re very efficient.
-You touch people directly,” Jay says.
+At Hope Air, you have a small team of staff and 160 volunteers – you’re very efficient.
+You touch people directly."

-Every day, CAA SCO Associates are focused on the safety of Canadians – on the road, in their homes and throughout their travels.
+Every day, CAA Club Group is focused on the safety of Canadians – on the road, in their homes and throughout their travels.
 They know how dangerous winter driving conditions can be and how important it is for their Members to feel like they are never alone during their travels.

-That’s why CAA SCO’s support of Hope Air is a natural fit.
+That’s why CAA Club Group’s support of Hope Air is a natural fit.
 Patients getting to medical appointments safely, without spending hours or days in transit in cars or on busses in unpredictable driving conditions, is important to Hope Air.
-Thanks to CAA SCO’s support, Hope Air is helping Canadians like Stephanie get to care.
+Thanks to CAA Club Group’s support, Hope Air is helping more Canadians access medical care far from home.